kodak-fruit/tracktastic/README.md

    The normalized overdue factor is useful when comparing relative values for different tracks, as the overdue duration may otherwise span a large range.

-   This metric has a minimum value of -1 (for just played/skipped), a 0 value indicating , and an unbounded upper bound as the track becomes more overdue.
+   This metric has a minimum value of -1 (for just played/skipped), a 0 value indicating the track is right on schedule to be played again, and an unbounded upper value as the track becomes more overdue.

    Note: This value has some interesting dynamics in how it evolves over time, considering that durations affect both the numerator and denominator.
 However, for songs with a positive Net Rate, the overdue factor is always expected to become positive given enough time.